thechoppergroup/scoutahead-public/_sections/leadership.md

 ---
-title: "For Today's Leaders"
+title: Leadership
+nav_title: Leadership
-order: 0
+order: 2
 parent: Welcome
+section_image:
 ---

 For CEO’s who are looking for one system to reach all employees in real-time with critical updates;